 Dial 9-1-1 in Emergencies

 GearIn addition to ensuring that you get adequate water and rest, what you wear is important for a visit to the desert!
-Even though Tuzigoot does not have long trails, we do not have a lot of shade, and it can get hot just walking back to your car!
-So: remember a hat and sunscreen at all times.
-Cotton clothing is often more comfortable than expensive gear, and remember to wear long sleeves to keep your sun exposure down, and arms protected from bushes.
-Finally, temperatures in the desert drop drastically at night.
-So, pack some layers for viewing the amazing stars we have here in the Verde Valley!
+Even though Tuzigoot does not have long trails, there is very little shade, and it can get hot just walking back to your car!
+So remember: have a hat and sunscreen with you at all times.
+Light synthetic clothing helps wick away moisture, keeping your body cooler while outdoors.
+We recommend wearing long sleeves to keep your sun exposure down, and protect your arms from bushes and thorns.
+Finally, temperatures in the desert can fluctuate drastically over the course of a day.
+Packing and wearing some layers is highly recommended.